Skip to main content

 Technology that automatically integrates the whole patient picture of social, behavioral, and clinical risk factors along with evidence-based guidelines can help improve appropriate drug selection, address overprescribing or underprescribing, optimize medication doses, and decrease therapeutic inertia.

-For instance, Arine’s AI-powered medication intelligence platform integrates current clinical guidelines into its algorithms to create evidence-based care plans and automatically generate patients' education and physician recommendations considering the unique patient needs.
+For instance, Arine’s AI-powered medication intelligence platform integrates current clinical practice guidelines into its algorithms to create evidence-based care plans and automatically generate patients' education and physician recommendations considering the unique patient needs.
 Care teams using the platform have all the information they need at their fingertips and can spend less time searching for guidelines to apply to patient care and more time counseling patients.
 Integration of guidelines also improves the standard of care, allowing clinicians to deliver the same high level of care as a clinician with years of experience.

 Stopping medication-related problems once and for all